Online Harassment of Japanese Celebrities and Influencers

 \section{Summary}

-We investigated online harassment victimization among celebrities and influencers and responses to such victimization.
+We investigated online harassment victimization among famous people and their responses to such victimization.
 Several approaches were proposed for inhibiting harassment and mitigating victims' burdens.
-The victimization of such famous people can negatively affect their social life.
+The victimization of famous people can negatively affect their social life.
 Online spaces, such as the metaverse and live streaming, have numerous highly detailed interactions, which may increase the risk of online harassment~\cite{Wiederhold2022}.
-Our research can contribute that platforms establish a support system against online harassment from various perspectives, such as supporting victims, inhibiting toxic expressions, and educating people.
+Our research can contribute to platforms establishing support systems against online harassment from various perspectives, such as supporting victims, inhibiting toxic expressions, and educating people.